machanism-org/machai/ghostwriter/src/site/markdown/guidance-tag.md

 - records the result for review,
 - and leaves you responsible for reviewing and accepting the final changes.

 The application can also use functional tools during a task to inspect the project, edit files, run builds or tests, inspect logs, and obtain online information.
-Which tools are available should be controlled by the project or user settings, especially for actions that modify files, execute commands, or make network requests.
+When guidance processing needs tools and you have simply asked for "the standard set," Ghostwriter automatically expands that shortcut into the usual command, file, and web tools it supports.
+Which tools are actually available should still be controlled by your project or user settings, especially for actions that modify files, execute commands, or make network requests.

 Review is an important part of the workflow.
 If the output needs improvement, update the guidance and process the file again.